syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

   {% endhighlight %}

-2 You can call enable cors method in Application_Start event into Global.asax file as follows.
+2 You can call the enable cors method in the Application_Start event into Global.asax file as follows.

     ~~~ csharp